peter88213/yw-cnv/docs/template/help.md

     the menu command **Format >  Replace scene dividers with blank lines**.
 -   Starting from the second paragraph, paragraphs begin with indentation of the first line.
--   Scenes marked "attach to previous scene" in yWriter appear like continuous paragraphs.
+-   Scenes marked "attach to previous scene" in yw7 appear like continuous paragraphs.
 -   Paragraphs starting with `> ` are formatted as quotations.